ebuzeryalcin/Yumi-Travelling-Quiz-MS2/README.md

 I have not restricted the use of Google maps API in the Google Cloud Platform.
 This can be changed in future on the same platform.
 ![Screenshot of the restrictions page in Google Maps API](assets/images/restrictions_api.PNG)

-Below is as example of the website.
+Below is an example of the website.
 You can see:
 1. The Start quiz button to redirect to the Quiz page.
 2. The warning popup message the user receives when no radio button have been clicked.
 3. The next button to generate next question.